mwumvanezaj/front-end/README.md

 ## 🌍 Project Overview

 Ngoma Job Board was born out of a simple yet urgent need: bridging the gap between job seekers and local opportunities in Ngoma District.
-Too many talented individuals were struggling to find work—not because they lacked skills or ambition, but because opportunities weren’t visible, accessible, or well-connected to the local community.
+Too many talented individuals were struggling to find work, not because they lacked skills or ambition, but because opportunities weren’t visible, accessible, or well-connected to the local community.

 What began as a grassroots initiative quickly evolved into a digital platform driven by passion, purpose, and community.
-Our small but dedicated team—made up of local professionals, job seekers, and changemakers—set out to build more than just a job board.
+Our small but dedicated team made up of local professionals, job seekers, and changemakers, set out to build more than just a job board.
 We wanted to build a bridge between employers and job seekers, empower youth, and change the narrative around rural employment.

 ---